Sri Lanka’s central bank raises key rates to curb inflation

 Recent price hikes have been a severe blow, especially for the South Asian country’s poor and vulnerable groups as they endure their country’s worst economic crisis in memory, struggling with acute shortages of essentials such as food, fuel, cooking gas and medicines.

 Two weeks ago, Prime Minister Ranil Wickremesinghe told lawmakers the economy had “collapsed.”
+On Wednesday, he announced he had called Russian leader Vladimir Putin to request credit support to help the country import fuel.

 The central bank said it had raised its Standing Deposit Facility Rate by 100 basis points to 14.50%.
 The move is expected to help draw more funds into the banking sector.
 It also raised the Standing Lending Facility Rate that it charges commercial banks by 100 basis points, to 15.50%.

-The bank said it would need to tighten its monetary policy further to fully curb inflation, which rose to nearly 55% in June, while food inflation topped 80%.
+The bank said it expects to tighten its monetary policy further to fully curb inflation, which rose to nearly 55% in June, while food inflation topped 80%.

-The bank raised those rates by 700 basis points each in April, roughly doubling them and surprising economists as it struggled to drive inflation lower.
+The bank raised its policy rates by 700 basis points each in April, roughly doubling them and surprising economists as it struggled to drive inflation lower.
 Earlier, Fitch Solutions Country Risk & Industry Research forecast that it would push the Standing Deposit Facility Rate to 16.50% and the Standing Lending Facility Rate to 17.50% by the year’s end.

 “Our priority is to bring down inflation to at least a reasonable level as soon as possible.
 The sooner the better,” said the central bank governor, Nandalal Weerasinghe.